polkadot-js/docs/docs/api/start/types.basics.md

 ```

 When making a call that expect a `Tuple` input, pass it as an array, so to pass the example above into a call, it would be `.call([123, '5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY'])`

+## Boolean values

+All `bool` values are returned as nomal JS `Booolean` objects, i.e. they extend the [JS Boolean](https://www.w3schools.com/jsref/jsref_obj_boolean.asp) to allow it to be used as a `Codec` type.

+In addition to the default `getValue()` on the JS Boolean and the default interfaces explained above, two additional getters have been added for ease-of-use.
+These are `isTrue` and `isFalse` that will just return a normal JS primitive `boolean` for a quick check without using `getValue()`.

 ## Extending types